graphops/file-hosting-service/docs/subfile_manifest.md

-## Subfile manifest specification
+## Subfile service specification

-### subfile service initialization could include
-- seeding_ipfses: Vec<String>, // A list of IPFS hashes the service supports upon initialization
+Subfile service initialization could include a list of IPFS hashes for subfiels the service supports upon initialization

 ### CLI command for the seeding request should include